 “… the wickedness that prevails here… convinces me that this must be the scene of my labors… Here are the ball-rooms!
 Grog Shop and brothels… It is a very Sink of Sin.”

 The school was established in St. Johns, Antigua, and produced teachers who were sent out to the Virgin Islands, the British West Indies, and as far south as Trinidad and Tobago.

 Was Richard Johnson Marshall one of these teachers?
 It looks very likely, as the names, places, times, and circumstances all fit.
 He was recorded as attending the Mico School in the early 1860s in Antigua.
 He would have been in his late teens at that time, given his approximate birth year.
 He shows up on St Kitts in 1866, when he married Ann Marie Richardson at the Moravian Chapel in Estridge, and was listed as “full” age, meaning he was at least 21 years old.
 His appearance in St Kitts jives with the mission of Mico schools to send their teachers out to other West Indian islands.
-In the birth records of his many children born in parishes on both St Kitts and Nevis from 1868 to 1891, his occupation as father was recorded as school master.
+In the birth records of his many children born in parishes on both St Kitts and Nevis from 1868 to 1891, his occupation was recorded as school master.